Congratulations 2019 New PAES Labs

 Read on for pricing/funding info, planning ideas & helpful tips!

-If students experience PAES prior to going out to their first work experience in the community, they will be better prepared.
-They will have found out what work skills they are good at, and what work skills they like to do.
+If students experience PAES prior to their first job, they will be better prepared.
+In PAES, they will have found out what work skills they are good at, and what work skills they like to do.
 But also, and importantly they will have learned and practiced the positive work behaviors that are expected on a job site.
 Because of all of this, their first work experience will be planned based on their proven work skills, abilities and work strengths.
 Therefore, they will be positioned for a positive first work experience, that will set them up for work success in the future.

 We have 65 PAES labs in Minnesota, nine PAES labs in Wisconsin, and four PAES labs in South Dakota.
 PAES works really well for students with mild and moderate disabilities all the way through to students who function at high levels, but struggle with academics or behaviors that wouldn't be exceptionable at work.